-Installation Certificate(s) for manufactured devices\regulated by the Appliance Efficiency Regulations or Part 6.
-Such Installation Certificate(s) shall be made available to the enforcement agency for all appropriate inspections.
+to the enforcement agency for filing with the building plans.
+Alternatively, the enforcement agency shall authorize the submittal of the Installation Certificate(s) for retention to a HERS provider's data registry.
+These filings may be paper or electronic documents.
+A For all buildings, a copy of the Installation Certificate(s) shall be posted, or make made available with the building permit(s) issued for the building, and a copy of the Installation Certificate(s) for manufactured devices regulated by the Appliance Efficiency Regulations or Part 6.
+Such Installation Certificate(s)-shall be made available to the enforcement agency for all applicable appropriate inspections.
+For installations that require HERS field verification, registered copies from a HERS provider data registry, of the applicable sections of the Installation Certificate(s) shall be posted or made available with the building permit(s) issued for the building, and shall be made available to the enforcement agency for all applicable inspections.
 If construction on any portion of the building subject to Part 6 will be impossible to inspect because of subsequent construction, the enforcement agency may require the Installation Certificate(s) to be posted upon completion of that portion.
-A copy of the Installation Certificate(s) shall be included with the documentation the builder provides to the building owner at occupancy as specified in section 10-103(b).
+A copy of the Installation Certificate(s) as specified in this section shall be included with the documentation the builder provides to the building owner at occupancy as specified in section 10-103(b).